thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Responses to Your Report

 You may receive responses to your report.
-If you requested feedback from WRC or WDC, expect a response from them.
+If you requested feedback from the WRC or the WDC, expect a response from them.
 If they do not respond after a couple of weeks, you are encouraged to bump your email chain to remind them.

 Please keep in mind that the reports mailing list goes out to hundreds of members of WCA Staff.
 Consider whether your email needs to include the reports mailing list as a recipient.
 If your email is directed at a small group of individuals, such as a thank you message to an individual or committee, please consider removing unrelated individuals and mailing lists from the email to avoid sending emails irrelevant to the vast majority of WCA Staff.